⚡ WholeTech

 Transportation & Mobility

-Project Connect, approved by voters in 2020, is Austin's $7.1 billion transit plan that includes light rail, expanded bus service, and a downtown tunnel.
-Meanwhile, the I-35 expansion through central Austin is one of the largest highway projects in Texas history, reshaping the city's core.
+Project Connect, approved by voters in 2020, is Austin’s $7.1 billion transit plan.
+The I-35 expansion through central Austin is one of the largest highway projects in Texas history.

 🤝